zoffixznet/perl6.party/advent/2017/Advent-2017-Containers.md

 ## The One and Only

 Earlier we learned that *assignment* to `$`-sigiled variables gives you a free ``Scalar`` container.
-Since scalars, as the same suggests, contain just one thing… what exactly happens if you put a ``List`` into a ``Scalar``?
+Since scalars, as the name suggests, contain just one thing… what exactly happens if you put a ``List`` into a ``Scalar``?
 After all, the Universe remains unimploded  when you try to do that:

     my  $listish = (1, 2, 3);
     say $listish; # OUTPUT: «(1 2 3)␤»